-Stanford Parking & Transportation Services’ (P&TS) facilitates travel to, from and within the campus in an environmentally sustainable and efficient way.
-P&TS seeks to reduce transportation-related pollution and emissions, as well as traffic-related impacts on land use and our neighboring communities.
+Stanford Transportation provides sustainable transportation and parking options for the main campus and Stanford Redwood City.
+Stanford Transportation seeks to reduce transportation-related emissions and pollution, as well as traffic-related impacts on land use and our neighboring communities.